clyde1206/pchain-guide/pchaindoc/source/introduction/staking.rst

 Cancel delegation
 -----------------

 Once you delegate successfully, you can cancel it before the Epoch reaches 75%.
-We provide 2 ways to delegation:
+We provide 2 ways to cancel delegation:

 - :ref:`Cancel delegation by PIWallet<Wallet Cancel Delegation>`
 - :ref:`Cancel delegation by RPC<Client Cancel Delegation>`

 1) If your candidate is validator in current Epoch, the cancelation will be effective immediately.
 Your PI will be automatically unlocked to your balance when the current Epoch reaches 100%.

-2) If your candidate is not validator in current Epoch, then the cancelation will take effect immediately and your PI will be automatically unlocked to your balance.
+2) If your candidate is not validator in current Epoch, then the cancelation will take effect immediately and your PI will be automatically unlocked to your balance immediately.

 .. _cancelcandidate: